 Basketball shoes don't last forever.
 You'll need to replace them regularly.
 The AAPSM advises replacing your shoes monthly if you play regularly during a basketball season to decrease the rate of injury.

 Most basketball shoe outsoles are built for indoor court use.
 What about the best basketball shoes for outdoor courts?
 Most shoes are versatile enough to be put to the test outside, but outdoor courts cause increased wear and tear on the outsole rubber, so you'll want a durable shoe with heavy traction.
 And shoes used outdoors may need to be replaced more frequently.

 Lastly, when searching for your ideal shoes, be sure to take the time to get your foot measured for a proper fit.
 Shoes that are too big allow the foot to slide, which decreases stability and speed.
 Shoes that are too small might lead to blisters, callouses and decreased comfort.
 The only way to know if your shoes fit properly and work for your game is to test them.

 Nike gives you 60 days to try them out.
 So take your shots, and if you love them, keep them.
-If they're not right for any reason, simply return them within the 60-days window, no matter how many trips up the court you've made while wearing them.
-And remember, shipping is free for Nike Members.
+If they're not right for any reason, simply return them within the 60-day window, no matter how many trips up the court you've made while wearing them.
+And remember, delivery is free for Nike Members.